 Bridal Baraat!
 Two sisters ride horses to reach grooms house as pre-wedding ritual in Madhya Pradesh

 Bhopal, January 24: Many grooms have created a buzz with their smashing entries.
-However, breaking the stereotypes and promote equality, these Two sisters in Madhya Pradesh took out their own wedding procession (baraat) and rode horses to reach the grooms houses.
+However, breaking the stereotypes and promote equality, these Two sisters in Madhya Pradesh took out their own wedding procession (baraat) and rode horses to reach the groom's houses.

 Normally, in Indian marriage ceremonies, it's the groom, who comes to the wedding riding a hired horse or a mare as per tradition, but this was reversed by these two sisters in this city.